-So, why is the owner of Gene Machine (delivered in 2013 by Amels) involved?
-Rothberg is a pioneer in genetic sequencing technology.
-On a related note, he received the National Medal of Technology and Innovation in 2016 from President Barack Obama.
-Specifically, he received it for making genome sequencing faster and less expensive.
-Furthermore, as he tweeted on March 7, “I’ve done my best creating when faced by a challenge.
+Arguably most fascinating of all, the Gene Machine yacht has a lab.
+Not just a small area of counterspace with a microscope or two, though.
+The superyacht has a true scientific lab, which Rothberg had created in the skylounge.
+He is a pioneer in genetic sequencing technology.
+In fact, he received the National Medal of Technology and Innovation in 2016 from President Barack Obama for making genome sequencing faster and less expensive.
+Furthermore, as he tweeted in March, “I’ve done my best creating when faced by a challenge.
 Next gen sequencing when my son went to newborn intensive care.”
 He adds that issues his daughter faced with her kidneys led him to develop an ultrasound on a microchip, for monitoring.

 That same daughter, now grown, uses the lab for her own scientific research.
 For instance, in 2017 while the yacht was in Svalbard, inspiration struck.
 She was treading water off a glacier and wondered what might be alive in those same waters.
 So, the then-16-year-old took some samples.
 She extracted DNA from the samples and prepared them for sequencing, alongside samples from more than two dozen other waters where Gene Machine had cruised so far.

 Rothberg himself uses the lab, too, of course, developing among other things the world’s first Covid-19 home tests in it.
 He got the ball rolling mere weeks into the global pandemic, tweeting on March 7, “Thinking about a low cost, easy to manufacture home test kit for #Coronavirus.”
 He included a photo of his desk and the lab equipment aboard Gene Machine.
 Within just two weeks, that kit went from concept to execution, with a team of molecular biologists.
 The U.S. Food and Drug Administration approved it in December 2021.

 More About the Gene Machine Yacht